exponentialR/ScriptForge/Readme.md

 This repository is a collection of utility scripts that I use frequently for various tasks.
 Each script serves a specific purpose, designed to streamline and automate processes that are otherwise repetitive or cumbersome.

 ---
+- [x] Uploading to Google Drive Script
+- [x] Linux ClickableDecktop Application, from bash to gui
+- [x] Convert txt to References.
+- [x] Scrapping Google Scholar for References

 ## Scripts in This Repository